cyang322/cyang322.github.io/_pages/about.md

 Publications
 ------
-- Chengyu Yang* and Chengjun Liu, "Increasing Rosacea Awareness Among Population Using Deep Learning and Statistical Approaches",
+- Chengyu Yang* and Chengjun Liu, "Increasing Rosacea Awareness Among Population Using Deep Learning and Statistical Approaches", <em>The 5th International Conference on Medical Imaging and Computer-Aided Diagnosis (MICAD)</em>,2024.

 A data-driven personal website
 ======